4T-24/ddolk/docs/content/how-to.md

 If the challenge is accessible through a network socket, then you must connect, **using SNI**, to the host and port provided.

 !!! warning "No netcat!"
-    OpenBSD netcat (the `nc` command you probably have installed) does not support SNI, so you can **not** use a regular `nc` command to connect to TCP challenges deployed using Klodd.
+    OpenBSD netcat (the `nc` command you probably have installed) does not support SNI, so you can **not** use a regular `nc` command to connect to TCP challenges deployed using ddolk.

 ![Screenshot showing the babyheapng challenge in a Running state](./img/babyheapng-running-light.png#only-light)
 ![Screenshot showing the babyheapng challenge in a Running state](./img/babyheapng-running-dark.png#only-dark)